schneiderkarel/leetcode/README.md

 2. `solution.go` - contains the functionality to solve the problem.
 3. `solution_test.go` - contains unit tests to validate the code inside `solution.go`.

+Each question has some constraints.
+These constraints are **always** validated at the start of each solution function.

 ### Question Types:

     Easy: 13